-Welcome!
-If you’re new to couponing, you’ve come to the right place!
-As a passionate couponer and lover of sweet deals, I have put together a Hip Couponing Guide as a way to introduce you to the world of couponing and saving money.
-For additional information, please check out the FAQ section.
+If you’re new to couponing or confused by all the coupon jargon, you’ve come to the right place!
+As a long-time couponer, I understand that getting started can be overwhelming.
+That’s why I have put together this guide as a way to introduce you to the world of couponing and saving money.

 Where can you find coupons?

-- Internet/Printable coupons – There are a vast array of printable coupons available on printable coupon sites and manufacturer’s sites.
-Here are my favorite sites: Coupons.com, RedPlum, and SmartSource.
+- Internet/Printable coupons – There are TONS of printable coupons available online!
+Not only can you often find coupons for your favorite brands on their websites and/or Facebook pages, but you can also find loads of printable coupons on printable coupon sites.
+Here are my favorite coupon sites: Coupons.com, RedPlum.com, and SmartSource.

-Blinkie or Tear Pad – coupon from a small blinkie machine or pad – typically near the relevant product
+- Blinkie or Tear Pad – coupon from a small blinkie machine or pad

 *Date for insert is typically in very small print on the spine of the insert.

 - $1/1 = Save $1 Off One Item Per Coupon

 - $1/2 = Save $1 Off Two Items Per Coupon

 - B1G1 or BOGO = Buy One, Get One Free

 - B2G1 = Buy Two, Get One Free